-Attendance Health and Safety Guidelines
+Attendance, Health, and Safety Guidelines

 Good health is essential to learning.
 The Thompson School District is committed to the health and safety of all students.
 School health offices are staffed by highly-trained health assistants who are supervised by school nurses.
 School nurses are regularly scheduled at multiple school sites and partner with parents and health care providers to design and implement the health services provided to all students.